dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Description of Data Sources

 As stated in the Data Exploration subheading, our original dataset consisted of over 27 million rows of unique patient Covid-19 data sourced from the Center for Disease Control and Prevention (CDC) Case Surveillance Public Use Data.
-Having analyzed the quality of our data, the Team pivoted to finding additional, specific data that would support our model, have minimum missing data and null values and to answer our investigaative questions with a unique perspective.
+Having analyzed the quality of our data, the Team pivoted to finding additional, specific data that would support our model, have minimum missing data and null values and to answer our investigative questions with a unique perspective.
 Our primary and final dataset will be constructed by merging primary demographic information from the Center of Disease Control & Prevention (CDC), US census data from US Census Bureau and qualitative survey data from Gallup that will consist of 50 rows of State values and 50-55 columns of factors.

 ## Database